Personal and business legal affairs of Donald Trump: Lawsuits filed by Trump

 In 1984, Trump reportedly filed a $500-million libel suit against the architecture critic of The Chicago Tribune, Paul Gapp, and the Tribune Company.

-In 2011, an appellate court upheld a New Jersey Superior Court judge's decision dismissing Trump's $5 billion defamation lawsuit against author Timothy L. O'Brien, who had reported in his book, TrumpNation: The Art of Being the Donald (2005), that Trump's true net worth was really between $150 and $250 million.
+Author Timothy L. O'Brien had written in his 2005 book TrumpNation: The Art of Being the Donald that Trump's true net worth was really between $150 and $250 million.
+In 2006, Trump sued O'Brien and his publisher Warner Books for making "egregiously false and malicious statements" and asked for $5 billion, saying that the author's alleged underestimation of his net worth was motivated by malice and had cost him business deals and damaged his reputation.
 Trump had reportedly told O'Brien he was worth billions and, in 2005, had publicly stated such.
-Trump said that the author's alleged underestimation of his net worth was motivated by malice and had cost him business deals and damage to his reputation.
-The appellate court, however, ruled against Trump, citing the consistency of O'Brien's three confidential sources.
+In 2011, an appellate court upheld a New Jersey Superior Court judge's decision dismissing the lawsuit.
+The appellate court cited the consistency of O'Brien's three confidential sources.

 In 2014, the former Miss Pennsylvania Sheena Monnin ultimately settled a $5 million arbitration judgment against her, having been sued by Trump after alleging that the Miss USA 2012 pageant results were rigged.
 Monnin wrote on her Facebook page that another contestant told her during a rehearsal that she had seen a list of the top five finalists, and when those names were called in their precise order, Monnin realized the pageant election process was suspect, compelling Monnin to resign her Miss Pennsylvania title.
 The Trump Organization's lawyer said that Monnin's allegations had cost the pageant a lucrative BP sponsorship deal and threatened to discourage women from entering Miss USA contests in the future.
 According to Monnin, testimony from the Miss Universe Organization and Ernst & Young revealed that the top 15 finalists were selected by pageant directors regardless of preliminary judges' scores.
 As part of the settlement, Monnin was not required to retract her original statements.
 Monnin sued her lawyer for malpractice because he did not attend the arbitration hearing and did not inform Monnin that it was taking place.
 She said that the settlement "meant she never had to pay Trump a dollar out of her own pocket."